ijlee2/codemod-utils/tutorials/blueprint-for-v2-addon/01-create-a-project.md

 ```

 > [!NOTE]
-> Just like in [the main tutorial](../ember-codemod-rename-test-modules/04-step-1-update-acceptance-tests-part-1.md#remove-the-sample-step), you can remove the sample step, `add-end-of-line`.
+> Just like in [the main tutorial](../ember-codemod-rename-test-modules/04-step-1-update-acceptance-tests-part-1.md#remove-the-sample-step), remove the sample step, `add-end-of-line`.

 ## Folder structure